SKarapetean/Collections-Java/README.md

 ## Features

-- Custom implementations of interfaces like List.
+- Custom implementations of interfaces like List, Queue, Deque.
 - Common collection operations such as adding, removing, and searching elements.
 - Iteration and traversal support with iterators and enhanced for loops.
 - Support for generic types to allow the collection to store objects of different classes.